paestro95/paestro95/README.md

 ### Hello, I am Jinyoung Kim. 👋

-🌱 A junior developer, currently studying full-stack web programming at academy to handle it professionally.
+🌱 A junior developer, currently studying full-stack web programming at academy to handle it teacher.

 ### 📫 How to reach me
 - **Email**: paestro95@naver.com